The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 15. Tizne Tacomotora

-One of my favorite taco places in Mexico city ( among the ones I tried of course).
-This tiny restaurant offers Asian varieties of tacos that are incredibly tasty.
+One of my favorite taco places in Mexico City ( among the ones I tried, of course).
+This tiny restaurant serves Asian-style tacos that are incredibly tasty.

 They also have a delicious ice cream taco for those with a sweet tooth.